 • Timer is quiet and easy to miss

-This pick also has a user-friendly manual and is Wi-Fi enabled to pair with the Anova app, which can act as both a cooking guide and recipe inspiration.
-The detachable clamp is adjustable so it can secure onto multiple pot sizes.
+WHAT TO KNOW: A leading maker of immersion circulators, Anova's Precision Cooker Pro is the brand's highest-wattage sous vide machine.
+It comes with a user-friendly manual and is Wi-Fi enabled to pair with the Anova app, which can act as both a cooking guide and recipe inspiration.
+The detachable clamp is adjustable, allowing it to secure onto multiple pot sizes.
 The base separates from the stick for easy cleaning.

 2